zengxiaoluan/easy-jspdf/README.md

 ## Scripts

-- `pnpm dev` - Start development server for easy-jspdf
+- `pnpm dev` - Start development server for easy-jspdf library
+- `pnpm dev:playground` - Start the interactive playground (port 3001)
 - `pnpm build` - Build easy-jspdf package
 - `pnpm build:all` - Build all packages
+- `pnpm dev:all` - Start all development servers
 - `pnpm install:all` - Install dependencies for all packages
+- `pnpm catalog:install` - Update dependencies from catalog